Backed by its acclaimed contentious and transactional bench, this ATL all-star is in full flight.

 Top tips for this stage:

-“Being prepared and be confident.
+“Being prepared and confident.
 Come armed with questions for each interviewer.
-Beyond this, know that our interviewing team wants to get to know ‘you’ behind the resume.
+Beyond this, know that our interviewing team wants to get to know the ‘you’ behind the resume.
 Be yourself and do not shy away from sharing your personality.” – Chief Legal Talent Partner, Holly Hawkins Saporito.

 “When I interviewed here I got this feeling that everyone really cared about me and was actually nice.
 There were no fake interactions.” –a junior associate